ToxicRainStudios/RainEngine/README.md

 # RainEngine

-RainEngine is a (WIP) software running on [LWJGL3](https://www.lwjgl.org/)
+RainEngine is a WIP software running on [LWJGL3](https://www.lwjgl.org/)

 ## What's done:
 * Parsing general game information from gameinfo.json files
 * Really basic texture rendering
+* Basic Map Loading

 ## What's not done:
-* Map loading
-    * Includes the ability to "layer" textures for more detail
+* The ability to "layer" textures in maps for more detail
 * More control over the window title
 * Keybind system
 * The player and NPCs